-- 4.23.
-Implement and update the City's Active Transportation Plan (formerly known as the Bicycle and Pedestrian Master Plan), as appropriate, recognizing that: - a.
+4.23.
+Implement and update the City's Active Transportation Plan, as appropriate, recognizing that:

+- a.
 The Active Transportation Plan will create a blueprint for the City to construct a low-stress active transportation network for all ages and abilities. - b.
-The Active Transportation Plan will prioritize protected and separated bicycle lanes in order to increase user safety and comfort. - c.
-Each update of the Active Transportation Plan will result in a General Plan Amendment and will therefore become policy and action incorporated into the General Plan. - 4.24.
-Update the Zoning Code to discourage cul-de-sac design and require any new developments with cul-de-sacs or other limited street connectivity layouts to provide enhanced connectivity for pedestrians and bicyclists to sites adjacent to or behind the new developments.
-(General Plan Action 3-1.10) - 4.25.
+The Active Transportation Plan will prioritize separating network users in time and space to increase user safety and comfort. - c.
+Each update of the Active Transportation Plan will result in a General Plan Amendment and will therefore become policy and action incorporated into the General Plan.
+(General Plan Action 3-2.9) - 4.24.
+Update the Zoning Code to discourage cul-de-sac design and require any new developments with cul-desacs or other limited street connectivity layouts to provide enhanced connectivity for pedestrians and bicyclists to sites adjacent to or behind the new developments.
+(General Plan Action 3-1.11) - 4.25.
 Update City design standards to ensure that safe, appropriate infrastructure is included in new development projects by default as appropriate. - 4.26.
 Continue to identify and designate passenger-loading areas in commercial, office, and mixed-use areas and school zones while also ensuring that loading and unloading activities do not interfere with flow and access to bicycle lanes. - 4.27.
 Require new development to provide direct, paved pedestrian access to transit stops.
 (Supported by General Plan Action 3-3.14) - 4.28.
 Work with developers to ensure new development improves multimodal transportation infrastructure in front of, and adjacent to the development, with effective connections to existing infrastructure or the means to accommodate future connections.
-(General Plan Action 3-1.11) - 4.29.
-Use the Urban Streets Design Guide and the Urban Bikeways Design Guide created by the National Association of City Transportation Officials (NACTO) as guides to implement a low-stress network for all ages and abilities, specifically through protected and separated bicycle lanes.
+(General Plan Action 3-1.12) - 4.29.
+Use the Urban Streets Design Guide and the Urban Bikeways Design Guide created by the National Association of City Transportation Officials (NACTO) as guides to update City Street Design and Construction Standards and implement a low-stress network for all ages and abilities, specifically through protected and separated bicycle lanes.
 (General Plan Action 3-2.10) - 4.30.
 Work with developers in the beginning phases of project conception to install Class I and Class IV bicycle lanes, wherever feasible.
-(General Plan Action 3-1.12)
+(General Plan Action 3-1.13)

 - 4.31.
 Work with local businesses and the League of American Bicyclists to encourage more businesses in Santa Rosa to pursue a Bicycle Friendly Business (BFBSM) designation. - 4.32.
-Work with regional and local partners to provide bicycle safety training to community members, including drivers.
+Work with regional and local partners to provide bicycle safety training to community members, including drivers. - 4.33.

-4.33.
 Promote available tax credits and other incentives available to residents for the purchase of bicycles, including electric-assist bicycles.
 Consider establishing additional incentive programs as needed, especially for low-income community members and those without reliable access to personal vehicles.